mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 **newBidL2.** Send a request to a given delegate server (chosen by the bidder) to submit a new bid as an L2 transaction to the Hydra Head.

+Performed after BiddingStart and before BiddingEnd.
+Timing could not be enforced on L2, but delegate will close Head on BiddingEnd.

 Request parameters: